charlieshao5189/TV-auto-on-off/README.md

 * X4M300 ModuleConnector: rpi-1.1.8

-## Deloyment
+## Deployment

-1. Install [labcec](https://github.com/Pulse-Eight/libcec) on Raspbian, following instructions on [this websit](https://github.com/Pulse-Eight/libcec/wiki/Raspberry-Pi-set-up), cec-client will also be installed.
-The python-libcec libitory may not be installed properly, running following command can add python-libcec manully.
+1. Install [labcec](https://github.com/Pulse-Eight/libcec) on Raspbian, following instructions on [this website](https://github.com/Pulse-Eight/libcec/wiki/Raspberry-Pi-set-up), cec-client will also be installed.
+The python-libcec library may not be installed correctly, running following command can add python-libcec manully.
 ```
-$ sudo apt-get get install python-libcec
+$ sudo apt-get install python-libcec
 ```
 2. Download X4M300 module connector from [XeThru Community](https://www.xethru.com/community/resources/module-connector-raspberry-pi.81/).
 Install python library pymoduleconnector by running the following command from the pymoduleconnector root directory:
 ```